 In an effort to protect children, it is sometimes deemed necessary to arrange alternate living care.
 The protection of these children and assurance that they are cared for are the primary responsibilities of the state.

-Enforcement of licensing standards is the responsibility of the licensing staff, provided a facility is MDCPS-licensed.
+Enforcement of licensing standards is the responsibility of the licensing staff, provided a agency is MDCPS-licensed.
 Without enforcement, the state’s responsibility for protecting children has no basis.

-All residential child caring facilities are required to be chartered.
+All residential child caring agencies are required to be chartered.